Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 #define RECIPROCAL_OF_PI (1.0f / 3.14159f)
 ```

-If it contains operators; the expression should be enclosed ina prantheses.
+If it contains operators; the expression should be enclosed in a prantheses.

 Notice that we've used only upper-case letters in macros names.
-This a convention that most C programmers follow, not a requirement of the language.
+This is a convention that most C programmers follow, not a requirement of the language.
 (Still, C programmers have been doing this for decades; you wouldn't want to be the first to deviate.)

 ### 2.6.1 (PROGRAM) Converting from Fahrenheit to Celsius